hharryyf/codeforcepractice/README.md

 problem setting.
 We connects the super source to 1-n and then if the ith element can have a value j we connect i to j+n.
 Finally, we connect 1+n to 2n to the super sink with (cap,cost) of (1, 1), (1,3)...(1, 2n-1).
 Then run the MCMF to find the solution. https://codeforces.com/problemset/problem/863/F

+164. Card Game (diff=2500, Dinic's algorithm and binary search for final answer) I was coached by this problem :(.
+This problem requires 3 observations, 2 of them are quite standard.
+Firstly, we observe that we can use binary search on final answer to solve this problem.
+Secondly, min cut on a bipartite graph can validate the answer.
+However, how can we establish the bipartite graph?
+The key observation is only 2 = 1 + 1 is the only even prime number, so that we can split the numbers into LHS (all odd numbers), and RHS (all even numbers).
+For 1, we only keep the one which is valid at the moment and has the maximum p value.
+Then we simply run any maxflow algorithm would find the solution. https://codeforces.com/contest/808/problem/F